Spaced repetition can allow for infinite recall (2022)

 purplethinking

-I used it for Chinese and CS/ML among other things.
+I used it for language learning and CS among other things.
 The thing is, life gets busy.
 Suddenly you have a kid or two.
 Spaced Repetition falls into the same category of things that people in their 20s do because they have too much time, like using intricate note taking systems, journaling, training for triathlons and being really into artisanal coffee.

 colin_jack